Product Data Sheet

 Appearance … AIR-SHIELD LMP (grey) will dry grey in colour.
 AIR-SHIELD LMP (black) appears dark grey in the container, but the dried film will be black.

 Sprayer … AIR-SHIELD LMP should be stored and maintained at a temperature of 15.6° C or higher throughout the entire spray application.
-The product will become thick and difficult to spray at temperatures below 15.6° C. Note: Use of Graco HydraMax 350 or Graco GH833 is recommended for optimum performance.
+Note: Use of Graco HydraMax 350 or Graco GH833 is recommended for optimum performance.
 A Graco heavy duty texture gun with either a 0.051″ (Graco GHD 551), 0.035″ (Graco GHD 535), or 0.037″ (Graco GHD 537) spray tip is recommended.
 If cratering occurs, the GHD 535 or 537 is recommended for a smoother finish.

 Film Thickness … Frequently inspect the surface with a wet film gauge to verify that proper film thickness is achieved, and that the film thickness is uniform over the entire surface.
 Porous substrates, masonry blocks, etc., may require multiple coats to achieve recommended film thickness.